 How To Prepare for Adventure Trips & Treks the Globetrooper Way

-So why then, despite adequate training, do we often run into discomfort when we embark on our most epic adventures?
+So why then, despite adequate training, so we often run into discomfort when we embark on our most epic adventures?
 Well, I have three secrets for you, and they have nothing to do with physical fitness.

 Don’t get me wrong, physical fitness certainly matters.
-If you can’t run 10km in less than 60 minutes, then it’s time to hit the streets for a little tune up.
+If you can’t run 10km in less than 60 minutes, then it’s time to hit the streets for a little tune-up.
 But even though most of us Globetroopers keep relatively fit, we tend to struggle (especially compared with locals) when we venture abroad.
 Why?
 Well, here are a few tips from our latest expedition.

 Prevention = tough feet + excellent footwear + non-cotton socks.
-I think Lauren faired a little better than me because she’s used to enduring the pain and destruction of regular women’s footware.
+I think Lauren faired a little better than me because she’s used to enduring the pain and destruction of regular women’s footwear.
 Me?
-I tend to wear shoes that afford a lot of comfort.
+I tend to wear shoes that afford a lot of comforts.
 And while I previously never understood a woman’s acceptance of pain for fashion, I now know the secret: they’re all in training for epic adventures.
 Seriously though, it doesn’t hurt to toughen your feet up beforehand.

 Whatever you do, you must pack the following if you hope to fix problem feet: